Skip to main content

 GitHub Discussions

-For structured, long-form discussion and debate on project direction, features, improvements, and community topics.
+Use for structured, long-form discussion and debate on project direction.
 When to use:

 • Project roadmap planning and milestone discussions